Skip to content

 • English and Maths (if required) Level 2.

-The broad purpose of the chef de partie is to prepare, cook and finish complex dishes while overseeing a section of the kitchen, which could be the pastry, larder, butchery, fish, sauce or vegetable section of the kitchen.
+The role of a Chef de Partie is to prepare, cook and finish complex dishes while overseeing a section of the kitchen.
+This could be the pastry, larder, butchery, fish, sauce or vegetable section of the kitchen.

 Institute for Apprenticeships